developwisely/caverns/README.md

 # Caverns

-The following repo is a test for generating random caverns for game development use.
+The following repo is a prototype for generating random caverns for game development use.

 ### Cellular Automata (index.html)
 This is the basic way of generating large open caverns.
 It doesn't quite serve what I'm looking for, but useful possibly for overworlds.